rickellis/Arch-Linux-Install-Guide/README.md

 ### Generate fstab

 We now need to update the filesystem table on the new installation.
 Fstab contains the association between filesystems and mountpoints.

     genfstab -U -p /mnt >> /mnt/etc/fstab

 You can verify fstab with:

     cat /mnt/etc/fstab

-__TO INVESTIGAGE!!!__ When we generated the fstab did it add our swap to it?
+__TO INVESTIGATE!!!__ When we generated the fstab did it add our swap to it?

     /dev/mapper/vg-swap swap swap defaults 0 0